Scarabs (Dung Beetles)

 Dung Down Under

 Initially, many of the new species died of unusual complications as their leg joints would swell up, and they could not feed.
 Research revealed the scarabs were originally cleaned so well that the mites hidden in the leg joints were removed.
-These mites naturally helped keep out infection.
+These mites naturally helped keep out infection, and without these minute creatures, the dung beetle became infected.

 The cane toads invasive population explosion has created a major natural biodiversity crisus, and the Australian authorities seem powerless to take action.